 Best Splurge: Sika Design Originals Carlo Rattan Mini Bar Cart

-There’s something special about this handmade rattan bar cart by Sika Design––perhaps it’s that the natural material comes from the forests of Indonesia (which regenerates every five to seven years), or that the design itself is an homage to the artisan’s grandfather.
+There’s something special about this handmade rattan bar cart by Sika Design––perhaps it’s that the material comes from the forests of Indonesia (which regenerates every five to seven years), or that the design itself is an homage to the artisan’s grandfather.

 The Carlo bar cart ships fully assembled, measuring 35.1 inches deep and 32.3 inches tall with two, 17.7-inch-wide shelves and wheels for easy transport.
 Use this cart for indoor or outdoor entertaining, or just for display.